psychocandy/quotey/README.md

 Note that once Quotey finishes the list it re-reads the file that was given during the instantiation.

+## Future plans / TODO
+* Consider using Thor for the CLI interface
+* Consider switching the class interface to class methods/variables
+* CLI testing (using Aruba or RSpec)

 ## Contributing

 1. Fork it